Asheville truck accident attorney

 When turning to the actions of the truck drivers that were a factor in these crashes, the three largest factors were prescription drug use, traveling too fast for the conditions of the road, and unfamiliarity with the road.

-Other factors worth noting were over the counter drug use, illegal drug use, alcohol use, external distractions, and fatigue.
+Other factors worth noting were over the counter drug use, illegal drug use, alcohol use, distracted driving, and fatigue.
 11% of truck collisions were caused by what the FMCSA labels “non-performance,” in that the truck driver fell asleep, or was otherwise disabled or impaired before impact.

 A full chart of the most common factors as presented to Congress is included here: